f5nodes/celestia-collector/README.md

 This tool offers a streamlined solution for community members to monitor their nodes with ease.

 ## Features
-- Data Availability Nodes support.
+- Data Availability Nodes support: light, full, bridge.
 - Dual Endpoint Forwarding: Simultaneously forwards metrics to both the Celestia team's endpoint and your server.
 - Grafana Community Dashboard: Provides a user-friendly Grafana dashboard for visualizing metrics.
 - Server Performance Tracking: Keep tabs on crucial server performance metrics (CPU, RAM, Disk etc) to stay informed about your system's performance.
 - Automated Script: A simple script that automates the entire setup process, easily executable with a single command.
-- Simple Setup with no performance impact to your node.
+- Simple Setup: No performance impact to your node.

 ## Installation